Chair of the Department of Physical Therapy

 Strategic Planning and Relationship Building

-- Ensure program accreditation requirements are exceeded;
+- Ensure all accreditation requirements are met or exceeded.

 Research and Scholarship